limw0601/torus_collocation/README.md

  * ode_BP2tor: continuation of tori along a secondary branch passing through a branch point.

 Finding torus is formulated as a boundary-value problem (BVP) governed by a partial-differential equation (PDE).
-With the method of characteristics, the PDE is reduced to an ordinary differential equation (ODE) and the BVP problem is reduced to a multi-segments BVP, which is governed by a set of ODEs with all-to-all coupling condition.
+With the method of characteristics, the PDE is reduced to an ordinary differential equation (ODE) and the BVP problem is reduced to a multi-segments BVP, which is governed by a set of ODEs with all-to-all boundary coupling condition.

 This toolbox relies on continuation package COCO, a MATLAB-based toolbox for numerical continuation.
 Please refer https://sourceforge.net/projects/cocotools/ for the info and installation of COCO.
 The multi-segments BVP is encoded with the *bvp*-toolbox in COCO.